nodeshift/nodeshift/README.md

                                                                                 [boolean]
-            --expose            flag to create a default Route and expose the default service [boolean] [choices: true, false] [default: false] --namespace              DEPRECATED - use object form instead.  flag to specify the project namespace to build/deploy into.
+            --expose            flag to create a default Route and expose the default service [boolean] [choices: true, false] [default: false] --namespace.displayName  flag to specify the project namespace display name to build/deploy into.
-                           Overwrites any namespace settings in your OpenShift or Kubernetes configuration files            [string]
-            --namespace.displayName  flag to specify the project namespace display name to build/deploy into.
 Overwrites any namespace settings
                            in your OpenShift or Kubernetes configuration files